 Admissions decisions are made on a rolling basis.
 After interviewing, applicants will be notified of the decisions within four to six weeks.
 Again, communications are generally conducted via email.
 Accepted applicants will also receive an official letter from the MD/PhD Program and an acceptance packet from the Emory School of Medicine Admissions Office with all the necessary materials for matriculation to the medical school.
 All applicants are encouraged to contact the MD/PhD Program Office to follow-up on the status of their applications or express their continued interest in Emory MD/PhD Program.

-Accepted applicants have the chance to visit Emory a second time during the Revisit Program, in mid-April.
+Accepted applicants have the chance to visit Emory a second time during the Revisit Program, in late March.
 Student hosting and meals are again provided for this visit.
 In addition, for the Revisit Program, travel expenses are reimbursed by Emory University.
 The Revisit Program is a great way to review the Program a second time, meet potential classmates, make housing and roommate arrangements, and/or arrange a summer rotation.

 The deadline for making a final decision on matriculation is May 1st.
 The decision to accept an offer of admission must be communicated to both the School of Medicine through a form included in the acceptance packet and a separate written statement of intent to the MD/PhD Program Office, which may be emailed.
 Applicants who decide to matriculate at Emory are encouraged to participate in a research rotation that summer.
 This option rotation has been a great way to integrate into the Emory and Atlanta communities without the stresses of the academic year.